Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Results and Discussion

-Finally, we use Moran's I-test to filter the results based on coherent patterns in the residuals.
-The \texttt{PySAL.esda} package returns both an I-value and a p-value for the null hypothesis of complete spatial randomness.
-In \cref{fig:ivp}, we see a definite trend in the relationship between the p and I-values, with higher I-values corresponding to lower p-values.
+Finally, we use Moran's $I$ test to filter the Illustris results based on coherent patterns in the residuals.
+The \texttt{PySAL.esda} package returns both an $I$-value and a $p$-value for the null hypothesis of complete spatial randomness.
+In \cref{fig:morans}, we see a definite trend in the relationship between the $p$- and $I$-values, with higher $I$-values corresponding to lower $p$-values.

 A good fit is one that exhibits spatial randomness, corresponding to an I-value near zero.
-Given the strong relationship between the p and I-values, we choose to filter the results based on p-value alone, rejecting results with $p \leq 0.001$.
-We can validate this choice by examining how the I and p-values relate to our fit for $\gx$, \cref{fig:morans}.
-There is a definitive trend for large value p-values and small I-values when $\gx$ is near its true value of $0$.
+Given the strong relationship between the p and I-values, we choose to filter the results based on $p$-value alone, rejecting results with $p \leq 0.001$.
+We can validate this choice by examining how the I and $p$-values relate to our fit for $\gx$, \cref{fig:morans}.
+There is a definitive trend for large value $p$-values and small I-values when $\gx$ is near its true value of $0$.

-Comparing the results of the Illustris data fit with the combined model and the same results filtered with the Moran's I-test is given in \cref{fig:filtered}.
-The 358 halos at 3 inclinations each produce a total $1074$ mock observations.
+Filtering the results of the Illustris data fit with the combined model, shown in red in \cref{fig:violin}, produces a noticeable improvement in the scatter.
+The 358 halos at three inclinations each produce a total $1074$ mock observations.
 Of these, $472$ were filtered out, leaving $602$ with no consideration for inclination angle.
-The uncertainty in the sample was reduced from $0.039$ to $0.028$ with improvements at all inclination levels, shown in \cref{tab:moran}.
+The uncertainty in the sample was reduced from $0.039$ to $0.028$ with improvements at all inclination levels, shown in \cref{tab:stats}.

+The final distribution of fitted \gxx values, after filtering, is shown in red in \cref{fig:violin}.
+Across all inclinations, the filtered core uncertainty is $0.014$, half the total uncertainty.
+The negative bias in the fit remains and dominates the fit of the broad component in all but the $i=60^\circ$ case.
+These galaxies can be identified in \cref{fig:morans} as the cluster of galaxies with $\gx\approx-0.1$ and $I<0.1$.
+It is also evident that these galaxies would remain in the filtered sample for any small adjustment in the filtering threshold.

 In a real observation, the most likely cause of coherent patterns in the residual will be unmodeled physical effects.
 Features such as warps or bars will not display the same symmetries as an ideal disk.
-Filtering with Moran's I-test can help to identify targets that are poorly fit due to these features.
+Filtering with Moran's $I$ test can help to identify targets that are poorly fit due to these features.
 We choose to simply eliminate these candidates from our analysis, but it is conceivably possible to eliminate the problematic features through creative masking to select the most symmetric regions of the galaxy.